SQL EXPLAIN

 TABLE_ORDER

-Rows 1 and 2 have non-null data in the TABLE_ORDER column of the results (null in the TABLE column).
-This indicates that these rows provide information about the automatic reordering of tables that the SQL engine does during optimization when possible.
+Rows 1 and 2 refer to table order, so they have non-null data in the TABLE_ORDER column and null data in the TABLE column.
+Rows referring to table order provide information about the automatic reordering of tables that the SQL engine does during optimization (when possible).

 Note:

-The other two relevant columns when there is a non-null value in this column are ACTUALLY_USED and SCORE.
+When there is a non-null value in this column, the two relevant columns are ACTUALLY_USED and SCORE.
 The other columns in the result data do not apply.

 USABLE_KEY